BouberMouth/Smart-Home-Project/README.md

 I use a HomeBridge plugin called "Dummy" to create dummy switches or virtual switches.
 They can be used in many ways but I mainly use them to record the status of a non-smart thing.
 For exemple, I have one corresponding to our mailbox.
 It is quite far from our house so we often pick up the mail when we drive back home.
 The problem was several people would stop to pick the mail, even if the first one already picked it.
 The solution was creating a dummy switch which is on while the mail has been picked up and off while it has not, using two shortcuts: "Hey Siri, has someone picked the mail today ?" which returns the status and "Hey Siri, I picked up the mail" to set the status to on (picked), and one automation to reset it to off everyday at midnight.

 <div float="left"><img src="img/mailbox-default.jpeg" height=100><img src="img/mailbox-picked.jpeg" height=100></div>

+# WISH LIST
+- A better concentrator: an HomePod mini or an Apple TV
+- Some sensors: temperature, humidity, doors, water.
+- A set of outdoor camera